mallle/100-days-of-code/log.md

 3. It's possible to combine Container and Column/Row.
 4. [https://pub.dev/](https://pub.dev/): This website has all packages available for Dart and Flutter.
 5. intl is a package that can be used for e.g., translations and date formatting
-6. To install a package, we need to add the package name and version under the key `dependencies` in the `pubspec.yaml` file and `run flutter packages get` to install the package.
+6. To install a package, we need to add the package name and version under the key `dependencies` in the `pubspec.yaml` file and run `flutter pub get` to install the package.

 **Links**: